Scignals/Signalino/get_started_signalino.md

 4. Open the Scignals visor (sgnlino_visor/sgnlino_visor.pde) and start playing.
 If everything is okay, you will see a /dev/ACM0 between the list of devices at the start.
 Connect!

-5. Attach EKG electrodes to your fingers, connect to channel 1 in  P and N, and enjoy.
+5. Attach EKG electrodes to your fingers, connect to channel 1 in  P and N, and enjoy (pins 4 and 5).

 ## Bluetooth connection